zivtech/bear/docs/semantic-ui.md

 ![Semantic UI Library Path](http://i65.tinypic.com/15yhrr.jpg "Semantic UI Library Path")

-After you have done the above, go the the Bear Coat settings (/admin/appearance/settings/bear_coat), check the box next to "Include Semantic UI" and save.
+After you have installed the library and modules, go the the Bear Coat settings page (/admin/appearance/settings/bear_coat), check the box next to "Include Semantic UI" and save.

 ## Semantic UI Features Code Examples
 To view the front-end output of this code, please visit the [Semantic UI](http://bear.zivtech.com/feature/semantic-ui) feature page on the Bear info site.